bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 end
 ```

-In this version we have implemented miss, strike, spare and roll methods.
+In this version we have implemented miss(), strike(), spare() and roll() methods.
 We deleted the spec that gave momentum but is no longer needed.

+"The purpose of TDD is to express the intent of code in as few tests as possible."
+		-- David Bernstein blog post at: http://tobeagile.com/2009/12/08/triangulation/

 ## Version 4 ##